nobodyoffc/FCH-FEIP-APIP/Doc/Guide/ApipServerGuide-v1.md

 ```
 	$ java -jar ApipManager.jar
 ```
-*  Run ApipManager.jar to initial some important parameters
+*  Run ApipManager.jar to initial some important parameters.
 - Log in ES.
-The password of ES would have save been encrypted and saved in redis.
+The password of ES would have been encrypted and saved in redis.
 - Manage your service information by Menu 1 Manage Service
   -     1 Manage Service
   -     2 Publish New Service: get the publishing json str and write it in blockchain with a TX sent by your fch address.